 Are pet Halloween costumes really for the pets?

 From positive reactions on social media to simply enjoying how cute they look, pet parents have lots of different reasons for dressing up their pets.
 But no matter how well-meaning the intention, it’s important to remember that dressing up our pets rarely benefits them.
 You might think your cat or dog looks cute in their Halloween costume, but your pet is probably uncomfortable and possibly even stressed.

 There are plenty of other ways you can get your pets involved in the celebrations without dressing them up.
 Switch out the dog Halloween costumes for a small bow tie or bandana on their collar, or make your cat or dog a spooky treat.
 Remember that many pets find Halloween a stressful time anyway.
 From the fireworks that can accompany this time of year, to unfamiliar decorations and loud parties with people in fancy dress, adding a pet costume into the mix can create additional stress.

 Common problems with dressing up pets

-- If your pet is recovering from an operation, they may need a surgical vest to stop them licking or chewing their stitches.
-Your vet will be able to advise you on this, but if the recommendation is to use one, it must be well fitting so there’s no risk of tangling and/or tripping.
+If your pet is recovering from an operation, surgical vests can stop them licking or chewing their stitches.
+Usually your vet will advise if this option will suit your pet.
+Always make sure any vest is well fitted, so there’s no risk of your pet getting tangled.